BMG-Esports/gjallarhorn/README.md

 ![The Ticker Card](images/gjallarticker.png)

-Can be used for miscellaneous ticker text.
+Useful for creating tickers.
+These tickers can be manually moved by dragging the [] next to the subject, and can be randomly shuffled by hitting the shuffle button.
 By clicking the timer next to shuffle, the tickers will automatically shuffle every five minutes.

 ### Queue